maibennett/sta235/exampleSite/content/Rmarkdown_tutorial.md

 # Introduction to Rmarkdown

 Here are some resources so you get an introduction to Rmarkdown.
-This introdution just consolidates material from ["R Markdown: The Definitive Guide" (2021)](https://bookdown.org/yihui/rmarkdown/) by Yihui Xie, J. J. Allaire, and Garrett Grolemund, and also [Andrew Heiss'](https://www.andrewheiss.com/) awesome instructional website.
+This introduction just <u>consolidates</u>u> material from ["R Markdown: The Definitive Guide" (2021)](https://bookdown.org/yihui/rmarkdown/) by Yihui Xie, J. J. Allaire, and Garrett Grolemund, and also [Andrew Heiss'](https://www.andrewheiss.com/) awesome instructional website.
 All credit goes to them.

 In this tutorial, the topics covered are: